qreceperen/Automation-With-Python/PythonPractices/README.md

- #BAsic Python Tips and Tricks
+ # Basic Python Tips and Tricks